jkenlooper/puzzle-massive/docs/development.md

 to the dev group.
 Make sure to be signed in as the dev user when manually modifying the database.

-If using Vagrant then change the password for dev user and login as that user.
+If using Vagrant then change the password for dev user and login as that user when doing anything with the sqlite db file.
+Any other commands that modify the source files and such should be done as the vagrant user (default user when using `vagrant ssh`).

 ```bash
 sudo passwd dev;